-Emission units (EUs) have been arranged into Emission Unit Groups (EUGs).
-Field-grade natural gas is the primary fuel with the facility being operated continuously.
+Emission units (EUs) have been arranged into Emission Unit Groups (EUGs) as follow.
+All fuelburning units at the station use pipeline-quality natural gas or field gas with a sulfur content of less than 343-ppmv.
+The engines operate continuously.